ApolloFixed/the_odin_project/README.md

 # the_odin_project
-This is my repo for loggin my progress in the Odin Project
+This is my repo for logging my progress in the Odin Project